 Student Support Group : Zoom With Peers

-Every Monday from 12:00 p.m. to 1:00 p.m.
+Every Monday from 12:00 p.m. to 2:00 p.m.
 Counselors will facilitate supportive conversations to meet group needs.
 Expectations in this group will be centered around supporting one another.
 Respect and safety will be of utmost importance.
 This is an open forum and participants will be asked to respect each other's privacy by keeping the contents of the conversations private.
+Drop in to this group for some support, stay for a few minutes or hours.
 Join Zoom With Peers each monday by emailing Bertha Sanchez or Ryan Poortinga at email@example.com or firstname.lastname@example.org or click on the following link Student Support Group: Zoom With Peers

 What kind of counseling is available?